Simple homemade Bolognese made with gnocchi and layered with melted fresh mozzarella cheese.

 - Preheat oven to 400 °F.

-- Bring 2 tablespoons of oil to medium heat in a large oven safe skillet or pan.
+- Bring oil and butter to medium heat in a large oven safe skillet or pan.
 Once hot, add minced garlic and chopped onion.
-Cook for 1 minutes.
+Cook for 1 minute.
 Stir in celery and carrots, simmering for 2 minutes until softened.
-Add ground beef and cook until browned, about 3 minutes.
+Add ground beef and cook until browned, about 5 minutes.
 Use the tip of a spatula to break up the beef into small chunks.
 Season all over with salt and pepper.

 - Add crushed tomatoes, wine, chopped basil, and oregano.
 Stir and let simmer until sauce thickens, about 25-30 minutes.